JoanPuig/PyFIT/README.md

 * First, you will need to download the FIT SDK file https://www.thisisant.com/resources/fit/
 * In the SDK zip file there is a Profile.xlsx that has the necessary information on how to generate the FIT message types
 * Generate the code by running scr_generate_code.py.
 It is important to adjust it to match your directory setup
 * You are now ready to go and read some FIT files.
-Take a look at scr_fit_reader for how to do that
+Take a look at scr_fit_reader.py for how to do that

 ### Under the hood ###